adjtomo/seisflows/docs/specfem2d_example.rst

 .. code:: ipython3

-    from IPython.display import Image  # To display .png files in the notebook
+    from IPython.display import Image  # Used to display .png files in the notebook/docs

 Example #1: Simple, default inversion
 -------------------------------------